Unbiased deep solvers for linear parametric PDEs: Examples and experiments

 \begin{example}[Low-dimensional problem with explicit solution - Approximation of Price using PDE solver compared to Control Variate] We consider exchange options on two assets as in Example \ref{ex marg}.
 We consider algorithm~\ref{alg PDE prob repr iterative training} that can be applied in two different ways: \begin{enumerate}[i)] \item It directly approximates the solution of the PDE~\eqref{eq pde} and its gradient in every point. \item We can use $\partial_x v$ to build the control variate using probabilistic representation of the PDE ~\eqref{eq bsde} \end{enumerate} We compare both applications by calculating the expected error of the $L^2$-error of each of them with respect to the analytical solution given by Margrabe formula.
 From Margrabe's formula we know that

-Let $\mathcal R \eta_0 (x) \approx v(0,x)$ be the Deep Learning approximation of price at any point at initial time, calculated using Algorithm~\ref{alg PDE prob repr iterative training}, and $\mathcal R \theta_m(x) \approx \partial_x v(t_m,x)$ be the Deep Learning approximation of its gradient for every timestep in the time discretisation.
-The aim of this experiment is to show how even if Algorithm ~\ref{alg PDE prob repr iterative training} might converge to a biased approximation of $v(0,x)$, it is still possible to use $\mathcal R \theta_m (x)$ to build an unbiased Monte-Carlo approximation of $v(0,x)$ with low variance.
+Let $\mathcal R[v]_{\eta_0} (x) \approx v(0,x)$ be the Deep Learning approximation of price at any point at initial time, calculated using Algorithm~\ref{alg PDE prob repr iterative training}, and $\mathcal R[\partial_x v]_{\theta_m}(x) \approx \partial_x v(t_m,x)$ be the Deep Learning approximation of its gradient for every time step in the time discretisation.
+The aim of this experiment is to show how even if Algorithm ~\ref{alg PDE prob repr iterative training} numerically converges to a biased approximation of $v(0,x)$ (see Figure~\ref{fig CV vs price} left), it is still possible to use $\mathcal R[\partial_x v]_{\theta_m} (x)$ to build an unbiased Monte-Carlo approximation of $v(0,x)$ with low variance.

 We organise the experiment as follows.